minvws/nl-covid19-data-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 ## Detailed design

 This is the bulk of the PR.
-Explain the design in enough detail for somebody familiar with Opus to understand, and for somebody familiar with the front-end to implement.
+Explain the design in enough detail for somebody familiar with the project to understand, and for somebody familiar with the front-end to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.